ksoderbl/xpilot/README.txt

 NT and Win95 users should examine the src/common/NT/bindist subdirectory and read the README.txt which is in there.

-VMS users should examine the contrib/VMS subdirectory and read the README.VMS which is in there.

 The documentation for XPilot is far from complete.
 The map format is only explained in doc/README.MAPS and doc/README.MAPS2, not in the server